mikevo/TEERS/README.md

 provided by Spotify, are used to give the user an impression of unknown tracks.

+Before using TEERS for any purepose please check the Terms of Service of all used services and if you are allowed to use them.

 For install instructions see in the [Doc](doc.md).